 Evaluate, finalise and use the NDIS plan

-After your planning meeting, if your child is approved for ongoing NDIS support a plan outlining their funding and funding categories is developed by the NDIA.
+If the NDIA approves ongoing NDIS support for your child , they’ll develop a plan to outline their funding and funding categories.
 This will be sent to you and made available on the myplace portal.
 Just as your child’s ECEI plans have been.
 If you have any issues with the plan you’ll need to contact your LAC.

 Otherwise, you can now begin finding the proper supports that will help your child make the most of their plan and meet their goals.
 You may decide that the service providers they’re already using are still the most appropriate.